grafana/grafana-infinity-datasource/docs/sources/references/url.md

 In the query editor, click the expand icon next the URL field to configure more query URL options like HTTP Method (GET/POST), additional headers and additional query strings.

-**Leave the URL in the datasource configuration blank.** URL in the datasource config is now deprecated.
-Use URL in the query editor instead.

 ## Variables in URL

 In the query URL, you can use any [grafana global variables](https://grafana.com/docs/grafana/latest/variables/variable-types/global-variables) or any dashboard variables this includes from and to timestamps of the dashboard